1954 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1954 Nickel Value

 Determining your 1954 nickel’s worth doesn’t have to be complicated.
-Most 1954 Jefferson nickels in circulated condition are worth their face value, but uncirculated specimens can fetch $5-$20 or more.
-The rare 1954-S/D overmintmark variety can be worth hundreds of dollars.
+Most 1954 Jefferson nickels in circulated condition are worth their face value to about 50 cents, but uncirculated specimens can fetch $5–$20 or more.
+The rare 1954-S/D overmintmark variety can be worth hundreds of dollars even in worn condition.

 1954 Nickel Value Guides